hyperledger-archives/education/LFS171x/indy-material/nodejs/README.md

 * Navigate to the location of the code by running the command:
   * `cd education/LFS171x/indy-material/nodejs`

-## Running the Demonstration
+## Starting the Demonstration

-To run the demonstration:

-* If you just installed the demonstration software, you are where you need to be.
-  * If not, open up a terminal window and navigate to the directory you did when Installing the Demonstration section (above).
+The steps for runnning the demonstration are similar for the `In Browser` and `Local Machine` scenarios:

+- Run the command `./manage build` to build the components of the software
-* To build the software, run the command `docker-compose build`
+- Run the command `./manage up` to run the components
-* Once the build completes, start the demo by running the command `docker-compose up`

-It will take awhile for the demo to start - lots of things are happening.
-The logs for all of the containers will display in the terminal window from which you started the demo.
+It takes a while for the demo to start - lots of things are happening.
+The logs for all of the containers will display in the terminal window.
+Logs show the output of both the Blockchain Ledger nodes communicating, and the Indy Agents starting up and communicating with the Ledger.

-Things to look for as the demo starts up:
+Things to watch for as the demo starts up:

 * You should periodically see things like "Listening on port 3001", which indicates an Agent is up and running.
 * You should **not** see a stack trace error in the code - that would indicate a problem.
 * You should **not** see any "Container exiting" messages, indicating containers not starting up properly.
 * There should be 10 docker containers running.
-In another terminal window, you can run "docker ps" to see if the 10 containers are running.
-Each will have a naming beginning with `nodejs_`.
+You can hit `ctrl-c` to exit the log viewer and run the command `docker ps` to see all of the containers running.
+Run `./manage logs` if you want to see the logs again.
 * Once the output slows significantly and you only see messages from the nodes (the containers running the ledger), everything should be working.

 ### Access the ledger and agents in a web browser:

+### In Browser

+As the demo starts up, a series of 4 digit numbers will appear above the terminal.
+Those are the exposed ports of the running containers and the numbers are links to start a Browser tab accessing that port.

+To go through the demonstration, click the following numbers from the list:

+* **3000** for Alice
+* **3002** for Faber College
+* **3003** for Acme Corporation

+The instructions for walking through the demonstration script are here: **[Agent Demo Script](AgentDemoScript.md)**

+You can also open in a browser a Blockchain Ledger Explorer:
+* **9000**

+Although we don't talk about them in the demo overview, there are two additional Agents running that you can access:
+* **3001** for Bob
+* **3004** for Thrift Bank

+> The remainder of the numbers (ports - 9701-9708) are the ports to the Blockchain Ledger nodes - two per node.

+## Local Machine

-To open an agent instance, in a web browser navigate to.
-To go through the demonstration, you must open the following links in new tabs:
+To go through the demonstration, open the following links in new browser tabs:
 * [http://localhost:3000](http://localhost:3000) for Alice
 * [http://localhost:3002](http://localhost:3002) for Faber College
 * [http://localhost:3003](http://localhost:3003) for Acme Corporation